Under the Radar Announces Issue 71 Featuring Weyes Blood and Black Belt Eagle Scout on the Covers

 Weyes Blood

-Jasper Willems spoke to http://www.undertheradarmag.com=”“ artists=”” weyes_blood”=”” title=”“>Weyes Blood (aka Los Angeles-based singer/songwriter Natalie Mering) about her acclaimed new album, And in the Darkness, Hearts Aglow, which was released last November via Sub Pop.
+Jasper Willems spoke to Weyes Blood (aka Los Angeles-based singer/songwriter Natalie Mering) about her acclaimed new album, And in the Darkness, Hearts Aglow, which was released last November via Sub Pop.
 We gave And in the Darkness, Hearts Aglow a rave 9/10 review and the album was #2 on our Top 100 Albums of 2022 list.
 Koury Angelo photographed Weyes Blood exclusively for Under the Radar in Los Angeles.

 “I’ve kind of accepted and taken the stance that new music is not particularly good at moving the needle on political things.” – Weyes Blood (aka Natalie Mering)